-- In 2019, 611 business partners used input chemical tools, with a majority in BVE3. - By end of 2019 we achieved 80% ZDHC compliance of input chemicals.
-Our H&M Group goal is to reach 100% ZDHC compliance in 2020 - we call it Roadmap to Zero. - The key findings and conclusions from discharge analysis were: - In 2019, we enrolled and tested 100% of our ZDHC scope factories (T1 with wet processing units and strategic T2 in textile and leather supply chain).
+- 611 business partners used input chemical tools, with a majority in BVE3. - 80% ZDHC compliance of input chemicals. - The key findings and conclusions from discharge analysis were: - We enrolled and tested 100% of our ZDHC scope factories (T1 with wet processing units and strategic T2 in textile and leather supply chain).
 This means 530 units in our production countries. - We tested for 183 chemical analytes from 14 MRSL Chemical Groups, according to ZDHC Wastewater Guidelines 2016. - All these results are published on ZDHC Gateway and IPE Platform.

-For more information, please see https://hmgroup.com/sustainability/circular-and-climate-positive/chemicals.html
+For more information, please see https://hmgroup.com/sustainability/circularity-and-climate/chemicals/